ULHPC/documents/newsletters/2015/issue-01/src/_new_hardware.md

 * HP Moonshot (Nyx cluster: moonshot-1): 30 blades each with an Intel Xeon E3-1284Lv3 @ 1.8 GHz and 32GB of RAM (120 cores: 3.4 TFlops and 960GB of RAM in total).

-The Delta system will be used by [RUES](http://wwwfr.uni.lu/research/fstc/research_unit_in_engineering_science_rues) members for Computational Mechanics workloads, while the SGI UV-2000 system will be dedicated for bioinformatics analyses of the LCSB.
+The Delta system will be used by [RUES](http://wwwfr.uni.lu/research/fstc/research_unit_in_engineering_science_rues) members for Computational Mechanics workloads, while the SGI UV-2000 system will be dedicated for Bioinformatics analyses of the LCSB.
 The HP Moonshot mini-cluster will be initially used by the HPC team as a testbed for new software solutions and for the evaluation of this low-power platform for HPC workloads.